 Antanaclasis harnesses this facet of language so that each repetition of words has a different meaning.

-Take this example from Robert Frost’s poem “Stopping by Woods on Snowy Evening.”
+Take this example of repetition, from Robert Frost’s poem “Stopping by Woods on Snowy Evening.”

 But I have promises to keep,